Ayagikei/LifeUp-Wiki/docs/en/guide/hello_lifeup.md

 If you have any further feedback or questions, or need help with the refund, **please feel free to reach out to us by email at kei.ayagi@gmail.com.**

+In most cases, we will get back to you within 24 hours :D.